Why Rainforests?

-Rainforests are the lungs of the planet, they are the natural climate solution and we fund the protection of them!
+Forests are the lungs of the planet.
+They are nature’s solution to climate change and we fund the protection of nature worldwide.

 Deforestation & net global emissions